John Sex: Early life

-Sex was born on Long Island as John McLaughlin.
+Sex was born on Long Island as John McLoughlin.
 He attended the School of Visual Arts in New York City, where he knew Keith Haring, Kenny Scharf, and Jean-Michel Basquiat.
-He often used the print studio there to create punk-style posters for downtown bands, and later for himself.
-He exhibited some of his word-based art at the "Beyond Words" show at the Mudd Club – alongside artists such as Haring, Kenny Scharf, and Futura 2000 and performers Iggy Pop, Fab Five Freddy and Alan Vega – and at the "New York / New Wave" exhibition at P.S.
+He often used the print studio there to create punk-style posters for downtown bands and later for himself.
+He exhibited some of his word-based art at the "Beyond Words" show at the Mudd Club – alongside artists such as Haring, Kenny Scharf, Futura 2000 and performers Iggy Pop, Fab Five Freddy and Alan Vega – and at the "New York / New Wave" exhibition at P.S.
 1, both in 1981.
 He soon met Klaus Nomi and Joey Arias in the downtown New York scene and gave up painting, finding he could better express himself in performance.

-Early in his career, McLaughlin adopted the stage name "John Sex".
-He claimed the surname "Sex" was an Americanization of his family's original name, Sexton, but in fact it was created for him by Arias and Nomi "during a period of rampant promiscuity".
+Early in his career, McLoughlin adopted the stage name John Sex.
+He claimed the surname Sex was an Americanization of his family's original name Sexton, but in fact it was created for him by Arias and Nomi "during a period of rampant promiscuity".